UKCloud/documentation/articles/other/other-ref-idam.md

 toc_mdlink: other-ref-idam.md
 ---

-# Identity and Access Management (IDAM)
+# Understanding UKCloud's Identity & Access Management API

-UKCloud's **ID** & **A**ccess **M**anagement API (IDAM) allows users to manage user access to products within their account.
+UKCloud's Identity & Access Management API (IDAM) enables you to manage user access to products within your account.
 Adding a user to a group changes which permissions they have.

 Full documentation for the IDAM API is available on [SwaggerHub](https://app.swaggerhub.com/apis/ukcloud/idam-service).

 ## Typical usage

-In order to add a user to a permission group, you can list the users and permission groups you have access to in order to find the IDs for both.
+To add a user to a permission group, you first need to list the users and permission groups to find the IDs for both.
+Then you can use those IDs to add the user to the appropriate group.

 ### Prerequisites

-[`curl`](https://curl.haxx.se/) and [`jq`](https://stedolan.github.io/jq/_) will be used during this tutorial.
+This article provides examples using [`curl`](https://curl.haxx.se/) and [`jq`](https://stedolan.github.io/jq/_).

 ### Authentication

-You'll need to retrieve a single sign-on token to authenticate with IDAM.
+Before you begin, you'll need to retrieve a single sign-on token to authenticate with IDAM.
 For ease of use, this is saved to a variable `token` in your current shell session using the below command.

 ```sh
 token=$(curl -X POST "https://idp.ukcloud.com/auth/realms/client-assured/protocol/openid-connect/token" \